vikingeducation/pairing_checkin/README.md

 # Pairing Checkin
 ## This is for the dry run of your pairing sessions
+February 26, 2017 : Sun 10:04am - Even more Changes by Deven

 February 26, 2017 : Sun 9:53am - More Changes by Will

 February 26, 2017 : Sun 9:53am - More Changes by Deven